lucas-matt/blog/source/_drafts/microservice-mtg-2.md

 **Coupling** is the degree of interdependence between software modules; a measure of how closely connected two routines or modules are; the strength of the relationships between modules.
 {% endblockquote %}

+*if changing components together then should be merged* *drive modularity through things that change at the same time*

+# Decoupled in Space and Time

+*decoupled in space and time*
+*Isolation Drives Simpler Deployment*

+# Strangler Pattern

+*strangler pattern*

 # Next Time

 # References
 * [Microservices Architecture Principle #3: small bounded contexts over one comprehensive model](http://blog.xebia.com/microservices-architecture-principle-3-small-bounded-contexts-over-one-comprehensive-model/)